 - Blend together: Using the spatula or wooden spoon, stir or whisk to blend the ingredients together.

-- Make the Doughnut Dough: Now, add in the flour and stir to mix everything together until all the flour have combined and it forms a sticky dough.
+- Make the Doughnut Dough: Now, add in the flour and stir to mix everything together until all the flour has combined and it forms a sticky dough.

 - Knead until smooth: Switch from the spatula to using your hands and continue kneading to mix the dough.